Ou Medicine

 The correct answer is

-Menopause begins at that point when you have had your last menstrual cycle, the NIA says.
-You won't know whether you have had your last period until you have been period-free for one year.
+Menopause begins at that point when you have had your last menstrual cycle.
+You won't know if you have had your last period until you have been period-free for 1 year.

 A.